-Temperatures are growing, the outside beckons, and our appetites are ramping up for meals cooked at the grill.
-According to Hearth, Patio & Barbecue Association, July 4 is the most popular day to grill (seventy-three percentage), followed by Memorial Day (60 percent), Father’s Day (45 percent), Mother’s Day (34 percentage), and Thanksgiving (14 percent).
+Temperatures are rising, the outside beckons and our appetites are ramping up for meals cooked at the grill.
+According to Hearth, Patio & Barbecue Association, July 4 is the most popular day to grill (seventy-three percent), followed by Memorial Day (60 percent), Father’s Day (45 percent), Mother’s Day (34 percent), and Thanksgiving (14 percent).

-Clearly, a number of us like to grill.
-Few folks, but, can declare the name of steak master.
+Clearly, many of us like to grill.
+Few folks, however, can declare the name of steak master.
 Brandon Mayor, 32, of Mt.
-Pleasant, a worker at the Hempfield LongHorn Steakhouse for seven years, these days became named one of the united states’ top steak masters after triumphing the local opposition in the Steak Master Series.
+Pleasant, a worker at the Hempfield LongHorn Steakhouse for seven years, has become named one of the United States’ top steak masters after triumphing over the local opposition in the Steak Master Series.

-Mayor is considered one of 60 group individuals from across the united states to reap this distinction, out of the more than 5,000 invited to participate in the competition.
+The Mayor is considered one of 60 group individuals from across the United States to reap this distinction out of the more than 5,000 invited to participate in the competition.
 After continuing to achieve excessive honors, he will be one of seven national finalists who will journey to LongHorn Steakhouse headquarters in Orlando to compete on May 16 for the identity of Steak Master Series Champion.

-Mayor attributes his hobby in cooking to his stepfather, Dave McConnell.
+Mayor attributes his cooking hobby to his stepfather, Dave McConnell.
 After a stint as a dishwasher, he eventually moved directly to grilling in 2006.
 “It grew on me.
 I take delight in my paintings.
 Compliments mirror on me as someone,” he says.
-So, how do the amateurs among us grill, so our plates elicit grins, now not groans?
+So, how do the amateurs among us grill so our plates elicit grins, not groans?

 Mayor offers those simple grilling pointers to make every meal a super one: